 4: Report on the history of the vehicle

 If you do not buy a car from either a friend of yours or from a member of the family who can check its history, expect to get a vehicle history statement.
 This is a very important early step.
-The quicker you recognize the car you are looking at, the sooner you see of it.
+The quicker you recognize the car you are looking at, the sooner you see it.

 5: Contact the Seller

 Don’t run over to see it before you find a decent prospective vehicle.
 First, call the vendor.
-This move is an outstanding way to build a connection with the vendor and to test the car details.
+This move is an outstanding way to build a connection with the vendor and test the car details.

 You may ask private vendors whether they abandon a car or if there are technical difficulties.
 And the best way to guarantee your car stays in stock is if you buy from either a dealer a telephone appeal or email.